cs1302uga/cs1302-tutorials/javafx/javafx.md

       * You may swap scenes on a `Stage` at any time so long as the call to `setScene` is made on the JavaFX Application Thread (more on this later).

-      One reason that JavaFX employs the use of scenes instead of directly adding nodes / components to a stage is to enable easier swapping between modes of an app.
+      One reason that JavaFX employs the use of scenes instead of directly adding nodes/components to a stage is to enable easier swapping between modes of an app.
 For example, consider a video game with a title screen, main game screen, and an options screen.
 In this scenario, each "screen" might be its own scene.